Kunalchandra007/SuddenConnect/README.md

 Meet **SuddenConnect**, a professional real-time video chat application that pairs people based on their preferences.
 Built with WebRTC for secure, low-latency peer-to-peer media and Socket.IO for reliable signaling—delivering a modern experience for networking and collaboration. 🎥

 > SuddenConnect is continuously evolving.
 Your suggestions, ideas, and reported bugs help us immensely.
-Do not hesitate to join the conversation on [Discord](https://discord.gg/dQUh6SY9Uk) or raise a GitHub issue.
-We read everything and respond to most.

 ## 🌟 Features